GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 3

 Sex
--B5:N5 Get dimension 'Sex', with values 'Persons', 'Male', 'Females'.
+- B5:N5 Get dimension 'Sex', with values 'Persons', 'Male', 'Females'.
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Age
--A8:A58 Dimension 'Age' is from column A
+- A8:A58 Dimension 'Age' is from column A
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Rate
--Flatten the observations, pulling thesevalues into their own appropriate attribute column
+- Flatten the observations, pulling thesevalues into their own appropriate attribute column
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Lower 95% CI
--Flatten the observations, pulling thesevalues into their own appropriate attribute column
+- Flatten the observations, pulling thesevalues into their own appropriate attribute column
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Lower 95% CI
--Flatten the observations, pulling thesevalues into their own appropriate attribute column
+- Flatten the observations, pulling thesevalues into their own appropriate attribute column
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Area
--B4:B4 Area is either 'England' or 'Wales'.
+- B4:B4 Area is either 'England' or 'Wales'.
--Converted all area labels to 9 digit ONS codes.
+- Converted all area labels to 9 digit ONS codes.
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Category
--A2:A47 Get dimension 'category' as things starting 'Number of deaths..' from column A.
+- A2:A47 Get dimension 'category' as things starting 'Number of deaths..' from column A.
--Shortened categories to remove repeated (and super long) date info.
+- Shortened categories to remove repeated (and super long) date info.
 Took everything to the left of the first comma
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Period
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.
--ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex' -Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- ALL: Stored under the identifier 'Number of deaths, age standardised and age specific mortality rates, by sex'
+- Added to dataframe 'Number of deaths, age standardised and age specific mortality rates, by sex'

 #### Table structure